William Hill

 Principal

 Mr. Hill has performed across the US and in numerous European countries and China.
-His compositions are performed and recorded by orchestras, chamber, and jazz groups nationally and internationally.
-Hill’s works range from symphonies, to experimental and improvisational pieces, to works combining acoustic instruments with synthesizers and other electronics.
+His more than 200 compositions are regularly performed and have been recorded by orchestras, chamber groups, and world music and jazz groups in settings from concert halls to clubs to outdoor and even street corner locations.
+The compositions cover a wide range of styles from symphonies, to experimental and improvisational pieces, to works combining acoustic instruments with various synthesizers and other electronic effects.
+Hill’s long and successful music career has been a constant balancing act between composing, performing, conducting, and teaching, and he still enjoys it immensely.

-William Hill is married to violinist Natalie Schmitz Hill and their two children, Nadya, and Colin are both excellent professional musicians.
-Nadya’s husband Michael Hoffman is also a well known tenor and teacher.
-The Hill’s love to enjoy Colorado’s wonderful outdoors hiking, skiing and kayaking.
+William Hill is married to violinist Natalie Schmitz Hill and they have two children, Nadya, born June 17,1988, and Colin, born August 2, 1994, both excellent professional musicians.
+The Hill’s love to enjoy Colorado’s wonderful outdoors skiing, hiking, swimming.
+The family also enjoys art work, and performing concerts for various community and family oriented events.
 An avid mountaineer, Hill has climbed and skied from the summit of more than 60 of Colorado’s highest peaks.

 “It was one of those rare occasions when the ears could bask in almost total enchantment…….if one piece stood just a bit above the rest it was Hill’s Seven Abstract Miniatures.” the Cleveland Plain Dealer